• Skip to primary navigation

 What are mochi muffins?

-Mochi muffins were invented in 2014 in the bay area by Sam Burtarburtar when he was baking for his French-inspired bakery, Sam's Patisserie.
+Mochi muffins were invented in 2014 in the Bay Area by Sam Burtarburtar when he was baking for his French-inspired bakery, Sam’s Patisserie.
 His customers kept asking for a gluten-free option.
 He then teamed up with Wenter Shyu in 2017 and created Third Culture Bakery, a Berkeley coffee shop.

-The mochi muffin's signature texture has a crispy outer layer with chewy mochi texture on the inside.
-It is made with rice flour, browned butter, coconut milk and is flavored with a variety of different Asian fusion flavors.
+The mochi muffin’s signature texture has a crispy outer layer with a chewy mochi texture on the inside.
+It is made with rice flour, browned butter, and coconut milk and is flavored with a variety of different Asian fusion flavors.
 For these pumpkin spice mochi muffins, I am paying homage to these absolutely delicious mochi muffins while adding my own fall twist on them.

 The inside of a pumpkin mochi muffin

-Kitchen Tools For This Recipe
+Kitchen Tools

 • Kitchen Scale: using a kitchen scale will always yield a more accurate bake than using measuring cups.
 I highly recommend using one.
 This pink kitchen scale has helped me accomplish so many perfect bakes.